Two deaths, four days: The story of tragedy in Waihī Beach

 Police are investigating a second death, only kilometres and days apart, in the small coastal town of Waihī Beach.

-Police will not be drawn on the specifics of the latest fatal incident but have confirmed that a 22-year-old man was found dead at a Seaforth Rd property following an incident at 10.15pm on Saturday.
+Police will not be drawn on the specifics of the latest fatal incident but have confirmed that a 22-year-old man was found dead at a Seaforth Rd property following a reported firearms incident at 10.15pm on Saturday.

 A 21-year-old man has been charged with murder and will appear in the Hamilton District Court today.